nhinhdao/breweries_api/README.md

-**New York Brewering Companies** is a client/server application for users to browse and search for NYC Brewering Companies.
+**New York Brewing Companies** is a client/server application for users to browse and search for NYC Brewing Companies.
 It was built with rails API back-end and react and redux front-end.
 This project was bootstrapped with Create React App and semantic-ui react to implement application's layout.

-This is the back end API.
+This is the back end API application.

-For front end, please visit: [breweries-nyc](https://github.com/nhinhdao/breweries_nyc)
+For front end, please visit: [breweries_nyc](https://github.com/nhinhdao/breweries_nyc)

 ## Installation